GustavoSilvera/MLTennis/README.md

 # **Requires**
     OpenFrameworks v0.10.1 (openframeworks.cc/download/)
-# **Install**
+# **Compile**
-    Once you install OpenFrameworks for you system, polace it in the home directory with name OF/ and run *make* in terminal.
+    Once you install OpenFrameworks for you system, place it in your home directory, use make to compile it
 # **Controls**
     Up/Down arrows control the relative speeds of the update in the simulation These increment by 10x so it is easy to overburden the computer.
 Be Careful!